 Some additional Maui ocean safety tips:

-- When exploring tidepools or coral, wear protective footwear (like reef shoes) to prevent coral cuts (and keep an eye on the ocean, too).
-When swimming near coral, be careful.
-Coral is sharp and cuts can be painful and get easily infected.
+When exploring tidepools or reefs, wear protective footwear (like reef shoes) to prevent cuts–and keep an eye on the ocean, too.
+Don’t walk on coral, and when swimming near coral be cautious.
+Coral is sharp and the resulting cuts can be painful and get easily infected.

 Of course, thousands of people safely enjoy Maui’s beaches every day, so it’s most likely that you will have an incredible and uneventful beach experience.
 But a little caution goes a long way.

 MAUI’S NATURAL ENVIRONMENT

 As with the ocean, be cautious and heed signs when you are exploring Maui’s natural environment—particularly remote areas, waterfalls, and hiking trails.
 Even if there is NO sign indicating danger, be careful anyway.
 We can’t put warning signs on every slippery rock, or fence off every natural attraction that poses a danger. . .the entire island would be fenced.
 Maui’s natural environment is beautiful but powerful.
 Be cautious and respectful, and explore Maui with the understanding that the raw, natural environment can also pose dangers.
 Don’t stand at the very edge of a cliff or peer into an oceanside blowhole.
 Don’t dive head-first into waterfall pools—there could be hidden rocks.
 When hiking, dress properly, stay hydrated, and keep an eye on weather conditions.
 Some hiking trails can be prone to flash floods during storms, and visitors have drowned in the sudden powerful surge of floodwaters.
 Use common sense and explore Maui’s beauty cautiously.